spatialeye/NetCon/content/5 Configuration/Properties/Property Type Definition.md

 | FieldName | String, e.g. `buildyear` or `length` or `eancode.id`                   | No       |
 | FieldType | String.
 Values must be one of: String, DateTime, Double, Long, Boolean | No       |
 | Unit      | String, e.g. `m` for meter or `m2` of squared meter.                   | Yes      |
-Fieldnames without a `.` will apply to all
+Fieldnames without a '.' will apply to all properties with that name.
-If the fieldname contains a `.`, it is assumed that the first part denotes the parent.
+If the fieldname contains a '.', it is assumed that the first part denotes the parent.
-S

 ## Specifying the rules